-When families are involved in their children's school life, everyone benefits.
-By Jacinta Janssens, Head of Campus Elsternwick, Wesley College
+When families are involved in their children's school life, everyone benefits, writes Jacinta Janssens, Head of Campus Elsternwick, Wesley College.

 The family is perhaps the greatest influence and makes many critical and significant contributions to a young person’s development and achievements from early childhood through to the end of their secondary schooling.
 Talking and playing with babies, reading bedtime stories with toddlers, engaging in maths and reading or spelling games with primary students, helping middle school students with their homework and setting appropriate boundaries for teenagers are all setting the foundations for success in school.
 (Davis, 2000).

 When families are involved in their child’s school life, everyone benefits, but none more so than the child.
 Interest and participation sends the message that school is important and worthy of attention.
 Studies of families show that what the family does with the child is more important to student success than family income or the education level of the parents.
 Active participation by parents in their child’s education leads to better grades and results on tests, better attendance and more homework completed, more positive attitudes and behaviours, higher graduation rates and greater enrolment in post-secondary education.